nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions:**

 &nbsp;&nbsp;
 1a.
-The person specified or the group specified is not found in TABS.
+The group specified is not found in TABS.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 1a1.
-TABS displays that the person specified or the group specified does not exist.
+TABS displays that the group specified does not exist.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+Use case ends.

 &nbsp;&nbsp;
+1b.
+The task specified is not found in the group specified in TABS.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+1b1.
+TABS displays that the task specified does not exist in any group member.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Use case ends.

 &nbsp;&nbsp;
-1a.
-The person specified or the group specified is not found in TABS.
+1c.
+TABS detects a missing or an empty required field.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-1a1.
-TABS displays that the person specified or the group specified does not exist.
+1c1.
+TABS displays the format of the command and the required fields.

-&nbsp;&nbsp;
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Use case ends.